Start your answers with T1, T2, T3, T4 or CT for transcript purposes after the moderator prompts.

 Analytics are recorded by Symplur.

-T1: Why do you think including all health stakeholders is important to patient-centred design?
+T1: Why do you think including all health stakeholders is important to patient-centered design?

-T2: What protocols/steps/tools can be used to implement a patient-centred design research framework?
+T2: What protocols/steps/tools can be used to implement a patient-centered design research framework?

 T3: Are there areas of the real-world we should consider first while re-designing solutions for e-Health?

 T4: How can we encourage a culture of creativity among healthcare leaders, patients and employees to advance innovation?

 CT: Closing Thoughts – Is there anything you feel is important to add to this conversation?